0xCaso/dex-listings-scanner-bot/README.md

 ```
 const bot = new Telegraf('YOUR API TOKEN GOES HERE');
 ```
-3. Add a directory inside the project called "logs", then run the script with
+3. Add a directory called "logs" inside the project, then run the script with
 ```
 node app.js
 ```
-and then activate the bot sending it /start.
+and then activate the bot sending "/start" in the chat.

 4. If you want to add a DEX you want to scan, you have 3 things to do:
 - Create an object with DEX factory contract address, URL RPC of its blockchain and its name.
 Example: